tweag/opam-nix/README.md

 JSON file with all the package definitions.
 It also handles `pin-depends` unless it is passed `pinDepends = false`, just like `buildOpamProject`.

+`materializeOpamProject'` is similar to `materializeOpamProject` but adds all packages found in the project directory.
+Like `buildOpamProject` compared to `buildOpamProject'`.

 Both `materialize` and `materializeOpamProject` take a `regenCommand` argument, which will be added to their output as `__opam_nix_regen`